pqaidevteam/pqai/docs/README-API.md

 ## Getting started

+API access is provided as a part of PQAI+ subscription.
+Visit this page for more details: [Pricing](https://projectpq.ai/pricing).

-To get started the first thing you will need is an API access token.
+Once you have an active subscription, you will see an API access token on your [account page](http://localhost:8555/account).

-The token is a unique ID that verifies real API users.
-It looks like this: `392cd21128f44cc496331c4c9c772b62`.
-You can request one for free by filling [this form](https://projectpq.ai/get-involved) on our website.

-Make sure you include your email address, because that's where we are going to send your token.

-Typically it will take us about a day to send you your token.
-In some instances (such as holidays) it may take us up to 2 days.
-If you haven't received your token after 2 days, feel free to email [sam@projectpq.ai](mailto:sam@projectpq.ai).
+For academic and non-commercial usage, you can request a free API token by emailing [sam@projectpq.ai](mailto:sam@projectpq.ai).
+While requesting access, please provide a brief about your use case.
+We will send you an API token via email.

-Once you get your token, you can begin using with the API.

-Some programming experience is needed to make use of this API, although, its functionality can pretty much be *tried out* without writing any code by sending request via a web browser.
+Once you haven an access token, you can begin using with the API.
+Some programming experience is needed to make use of this API.

 ## How to use the API?